 Decision about company foundation

-The next step in an LLC’s creation is making a decision about its establishment, which is issued as a Resolution of the sole founder or Protocol of the General Meeting of founders.
+The next step in an LLC’s creation is making a decision about its establishment, which is issued as a Resolution of the sole founder or Protocol of the General Meeting of several founders.
 The Resolution (Protocol) must contain the voting results and decisions which are made concerning the company’s establishment, approval of the Charter and of the management body (e.g., for General Director).
 A decision of a sole founder must also have information on share capital, and the ways and terms of its payment.

 Russian legislation provides a close-ended list of documents which are needed for registration: